Blog / News

 Youngsters enjoy a range of discounts including half-price travel on high-speed and conventional trains.
 Very young kids can travel for free if they don’t need a seat.
 However, self-guiding families that plan to take a taxi from a railway station or a domestic airport may find it difficult to get a vehicle with a child-safety seat.
 (Booking a taxi ahead of time and specifying that one is needed is one way around this problem.)
 The majority of museums offer child and student discounts, including one Life of Taiwan recommends as especially suitable for families: The 921 Earthquake Museum in Greater Taichung.

 Insect near Alishan, TaiwanFor kids who like to be outdoors and love animals, Taiwan’s numerous recreational farms are a good bet.
 Among the best known are Flying Cow Ranch in Miaoli County and Chulu Ranch in Taitung County, but there are others with lowland or highland settings.
-A popular theme park (with animals!) is Leofoo Village, not far from the main international airport, where some of our guest stay overnight.
+A popular theme park (with lots of cute animals) is Leofoo Village, not far from the island’s main international airport, where some of our guest stay overnight.